tanghaibao/jcvi/README.rst

-        `summary`: report the real no of bases and N's in fastafiles `uniq`: remove records that are the same `ids`: generate a list of header without the > `format`: trim accession id to the first space `random`: randomly take some records
+        `summary`: report the real no of bases and N's in fastafiles `uniq`: remove records that are the same `ids`: generate a list of header without the > `format`: trim accession id to the first space or switch id based on 2-column mapping file `random`: randomly take some records
         `diff`: check if two fasta records contain same information `trim`: given a cross_match screened fasta, trim the sequence